reedoooo/image-lambda/README.md

 ## images.json

-The [images.json](link-to-images-json-file) file contains an array of objects, each representing an uploaded image.
-It includes metadata such as the name, size, type, and timestamp of the image.
+The [images.json](./images.json) file contains an array of objects, each representing an uploaded image.
+It includes metadata such as the name, size, type, and timestamp of the image (not really sure what was meant by add a link to it so I just create an extra images.json object to link to).